Updated April 24th, 2018

 GDPR requires companies within or that retrieves data from EU countries to comply with new regulations involving data protection and data security.
 This also applies to global enterprises based outside the EU if they target an EU audience.

-We’ve written before how we’re preparing for GDPR, but the next step is helping our clients and partners make sure they know what steps to take to become GDPR compliant themselves.
+We’ve written before how we’re preparing for GDPR, but the next step is helping our clients and publisher partners make sure they know what steps to take to become GDPR compliant themselves.

 GDPR can benefit your business by consolidating the various data privacy laws that exist across all 28 member states including the UK.

 If you’re not compliant yet or only partially there, there is still time to plan, revise policies or invest in new technologies.
-Here are a few best practices to start the compliance journey:
+Here are a few best practices to help start the compliance journey:

 Designate a Data Protection Officer (DPO)